sftcd/openssl/esnistuff/README.md

   to read the set of ESNIKeys/privates found in that dir.
 For now, the last one in is active, but will change to support >1 in state shortly.
 Note that the code there likely needs changes to be portable (to Windows probably, at least).
-There's a TODO.
+There's a TODO in the code I'll revisit later.

 - Oops - I messed up the ``esni_server_name_fixup`` function so that the cleartext SNI wasn't ever being sent.
 That was further confusing